 Why is learning to roll so important?

 Babies will usually roll toward something motivating like a toy that lights up or makes sound or even toward a doting parent.
 It is their first taste of mobility and may often lead to consecutive rolls to get from one point to another.
 Be sure to be vigilant and stay nearby during diaper changes or dressing because once your baby figures out how to move, she will take every opportunity to practice whether you are ready or not!

 Besides mobility, rolling works on some less obvious developmental skills.
 One big benefit — getting both sides of the body to work together to achieve a goal!
 This is bilateral coordination and it is a skill that is extremely important for crawling and walking, transferring toys from one hand to another and, later, for handwriting, reading, independent dressing, and higher level gross motor skills.

 What if your baby doesn’t roll and moves straight into sitting or pushing up into crawling?
 As long as his developmental skills are progressing, no worries!
-Every child develops at his or her own pace.
-If you are still concerned, check out this article: My Child Isn’t Rolling, Should I Be Concerned? from Stacy at Starfish Therapies.
+Every child develops at his or her own pace and in his or her own way.
+If you are still concerned, check out this article: My Child Isn’t Rolling, Should I Be Concerned? from Starfish Therapies.

 How can you encourage your baby to start rolling?

 Get your baby out of “baby containers” as much as possible.

 Limit time in the car seat, Bumbo, Johnny Jump Up, whatever!
 Get down on that floor and talk to her.
 Encourage her to come to you.

 I know we preach this one all the time, but tummy time is so important for the development of strength and control in your baby’s head/neck/trunk/arm muscles.
 Here are 5 awesome toys we love to help encourage tummy time.